The Exam Procedure

 Teaching Certification

-To enter students for dancer examinations teachers must first obtain certification from the Society of Classical Ballet (Vaganova Method).
+To enter students for dancer examinations teachers must first obtain certification from the Society of Classical Ballet – Vaganova Method.
 The Society offers five levels of Teacher’s examination and certification.
 For further information about teacher certification please see the Membership page of the website.

 Syllabus Preparation & Presentation